Generated at: 2026-07-01 03:58:45

 Kase

 Furthermore, being able to understand how the entire Resona Group views our customers has broadened the scope of our proposals.
-I feel we are moving closer to a structure where we can present optimal solutions that include not only Resona Bank products but also the services of various Resona Group companies.
+I feel we are moving closer to a structure where we can present optimal solutions that include not only Resona Bank products but also the services offered by each Resona Group company.

-What kind of results have you achieved by utilizing mSonar?
+What benefits have you experienced by utilizing mSonar?

 Kase

 Currently, mSonar is utilized by approximately 20 headquarters departments (about 800 employees) and 120 corporate branch areas (about 1,500 employees) to share business card information.
-The digitization of business cards has enabled information sharing, which has led to an expansion of our sales activities.
+The digitization of business cards and the subsequent sharing of this information have expanded our sales activities.

-For example, while our sales team frequently meets with accounting and finance personnel, contact with individuals in other departments is rare.
+For example, while our sales team frequently meets with accounting and finance personnel, opportunities to connect with individuals from other departments are rare.
 Furthermore, by sharing business card information exchanged by executives at meetings, we can now view contact information for high-level decision-makers.
-By using mSonar to record and share this information, we are now able to leverage previously invisible connections, and I feel that our sales representatives have become more strategic in their operations.
+I feel that by being able to record and share this information through mSonar, we have been able to leverage previously invisible connections, allowing our sales representatives to operate more strategically.

 Future Outlook